cesarvr/blog/content/post/rust-performance.md

 tags: [Performance]
 ---

 After spending some weeks playing with Rust, I felt ready to test my skills and try some programming challenges in the [Advent Of Code](https://adventofcode.com/).
-My approach to tackle some of those challenges was to solve them on Javascript first (I use it in my day to day) to then port the code to Rust, while porting I just focus on getting the Rust code as elegant as possible.
-It was after finishing porting this [puzzle](https://adventofcode.com/2018/day/5) in particular and feeling a sense of accomplishment that I decided to test how the Rust compiled code will perform against Javascript interpreter.
+My approach to tackle some of those challenges was to solve them on Javascript first (I use it in my day to day) to then port the code to Rust, while porting the code I put the focus on getting the Rust code as rustacean as possible.
+Then, one day after finishing porting this [puzzle](https://adventofcode.com/2018/day/5) in particular and feeling a sense of accomplishment I decided to test how the Rust binary will perform against Javascript version of the same algorithm.

 ## Naive Algorithm